 A stands for Accountability.
 How do we create accountability?
 We’re clear about what we as leaders are accountable for and what people should expect from us.
 And likewise, we are clear on what we expect from others and communicate it clearly and confirm their understanding.
 Are we holding up our end of creating an accountable environment or simply expecting to have one?

 L stands for leadership.
 Leadership is about setting a direction.
 For example, rather than saying, “Hey, go sell as much as you can”, give your sales team a purpose.
 That’s leadership.
 For instance, a leader might say, “Hey, guys, as a team, our responsibility is to bring in the revenue.
 In this quarter, the company is counting on us selling this dollar amount.
 Additionally, they’re counting on us selling this much product line.
 Whatever it might be, create that vision and clarity for them.

 4. Execute Management

 M stands for Management.
-A good manager will bring the structure, the processes and systems.
+A good manager will bring the structure, the processes, and the systems.
 When there’s structure and organization, a team can function better.
 Think of a football team.
-There’s 11 players that have one instant when they snap that ball.
+There are 11 players that have one instant when they snap that ball.
 Every player is doing their responsibility in an attempt to score a touchdown.
-It takes a lot of coordination, practice, structure, systems, information and education to make that play go well.
+It takes a lot of coordination, practice, structure, systems, information, and education to make that play go well.
 And so management is about bringing all that structure and system together so your team can score more touchdowns, and make more sales.